davissp14/messenger/README.md

 # messenger
-Playing with a command line based messenger app using Redis  Pub/Sub.
+Playing with a command line based chat client using Redis Pub/Sub.